Sivanipriya/Markdown_To_HTML-using-lex-and-yacc-/README.md

 3. **Anchor Tags**: Converts anchor links (formatted as `[text](link)`) into HTML `<a>` tags.
 4. **Embedded CSS**: Allows users to embed custom CSS within `<style>` tags.

+### To checkout the structure of css in Markdown visit: 'https://www.w3schools.io/file/markdown-css/'

 ### Example of Markdown to HTML Conversion

 **Input Markdown:**